pavan-kaushal/synchronized-token-bucket/README.md

 - Implements the token bucket logic
 - Uses a daemon thread to refill tokens periodically
 - Employs `threading.Condition` for safe access and thread coordination
+- the `threading.RLock` blocks multiple threas from accesing a code block simultaneously
+- the `threading.Condition` acts as a wrapper around the `threading.RLock`

 ### `thread_pool_demo.py`
 - Simulates a real-time scenario using `ThreadPoolExecutor`